Environmental Policy and Strategic Plan

 Environmental Sustainability Policy

-Durham University enjoys a high quality environment at its two sites, one within the setting of an historical city and the other a modern campus.
-It is committed to maintaining, and wherever possible, improving the quality of this environment, both for the people who live and work in the University (approx 3,500 staff / 16,000 students) and for the wider community.
+Durham University enjoys a high quality environment at its two sites, one within the setting of an historical city and the other a modern development with its own distinctive character.
+It is committed to maintaining, and wherever possible, improving the quality of this environment, both for the people who live and work in the University (over 3,000 staff / 15,000 students) and for the wider community.
 This commitment is reflected in policies which seek to make the most effective and efficient use of all our resources, minimise pollution, comply with relevant legislation and encourage all members of the University community to develop a sustainable approach to their work and lifestyle.

-Our mission is to make Durham University recognised as one of the most environmentally sustainable universities in the UK by 2020.
+Our mission is to make Durham University recognised as one of the most environmentally sustainable universities in the UK.
 To achieve this goal will require the active commitment of every member of the University community.

 - To analyse the University’s environmental footprint and initiate changes necessary to improve the University’s environmental performance.